Choosing the right base layer can mean the difference between an awesome outdoor adventure and an awful misadventure.

-And because they are in direct contact with your skin, it is extremely important that the fabric have both wicking and breathability capabilities.
+And because they are in direct contact with your skin, it is extremely important that the material have both wicking and breathability capabilities.

-Generally speaking, merino wool and synthetics are the most commonly used fabrics for base layers.
-The least fabric used is cotton and for good reason.
+Generally speaking, Merino wool and synthetics are the most commonly used materials for base layers.
+The least material used is cotton and for good reason.

 Although we love the way cotton feels against our skin, as a base layer, it will do more harm than good.
 Have you ever heard the old adage, “cotton kills”?
 Though seemingly dramatic, there is some truth to it.

-In addition to merino wool and synthetic fabrics, there are some other materials made for base layer clothing, including silk and bamboo.
+In addition to Merino wool and synthetics, there are some other materials made for base layer clothing, including silk and bamboo.